-Research will take place in Karen and Mon communities across southeast Myanmar, including in ceasefire areas, and in partnership with local civil society organisations.
+Research is taking place in Karen and Mon communities across southeast Myanmar, including in ceasefire areas, and in partnership with local civil society organisations (CSOs).
 Protracted conflicts have resulted in significant displacement of Karen, Mon and other communities.
-At least half a million people have been internally displaced, and there are still over a hundred thousand refugees in neighbouring Thailand.
 In addition to conflict-induced displacement, southeast Myanmar has also a long history of development-induced displacement, including land-grabbing for large-scale agricultural investments and infrastructure projects such as hydropower dams.
-The deadly suppression of democratic forces by the military since 1 February 2021 has caused a new wave of forced migration, with around 30,000 Karen newly internally displaced since the coup.
+The deadly suppression of democratic forces by the military since 1 February 2021 has caused a new wave of forced migration.

 In July 2022, the Ministry of Humanitarian Affairs and Disaster Management of the National Unity government (the Myanmar government in exile), and three ethnic armed organisations, namely Karen National Union, Karenni National Progressive Party and Chin National Front, undertook a comprehensive assessment of the humanitarian impact of the coup.
 Overall, the assessment found that 1.5 million people had been forcibly displaced and at least 3500 killed by the Myanmar Army since the coup.
 There were at least a quarter of a million internally displaced persons in Karen areas, probably more.

 Several EAOs provide protection and support in terms of healthcare, education, etc to local civilians.
 CSOs and national non-governmental organisations across the country have risked their lives in providing emergency assistance and whatever protection is possible to civilians.
 The importance of such local actors cannot be overstated.
 Many are deeply organic and rooted in the community, albeit often operating with significant international donor, as well as diaspora and local, support.